-Using 2-3 paragraphs, give an overview of your proposed product/system/process; i.e., what is it and what does it do?
-Refer to the Model Final Report for an example.
+Using 2-3 paragraphs, give an overview of your proposed system/process; i.e., what is it and what does it do?

 If you are designing a hardware/software system, give details of the proposed components/function blocks of your system and their interactions, including the functions each proposed component/module serves, technical specifications, parameters and values.